telerik/fiddler-core-docs/getting-started/nuget-sso.md

 ---
-title: Using Telerik NuGet with SSO Account
+title: Generating and Using Telerik NuGet Key
 description: Learn how to use API keys for authentication with the Telerik NuGet server when you have an SSO account and cannot use a username and password.
 slug: telerik-nuget-sso
 position: 100
-publish: false
+publish: true
 ---

-# Using Telerik Nuget with Single Sign-On
+# Generating and Using Telerik NuGet Key

 Progress Telerik expanded the account sign-in and login options, and now you can create a Telerik account through Google Authentication or by using custom SSO providers.
 While that change aims to ease the accessibility and usage of the whole Telerik system, it also presents a challenge for those who want to use a NuGet library through the Telerik NuGet server.

 ## Why and How to use a NuGet Key

+The main reason is that you can quickly and efficiatenly set your NeGut key within the application configuration and forget about Nuget credentials.

-Some Telerik products (like [FiddlerCore](https://docs.telerik.com/fiddlercore/getting-started/telerik-nuget-server) or [Kendo UI](https://docs.telerik.com/kendo-ui/intro/installation/nuget-install)) are available through the Telerik NuGet server which requires authentication.
+Additionally, some Telerik products (like [FiddlerCore](https://docs.telerik.com/fiddlercore/getting-started/telerik-nuget-server) or [Kendo UI](https://docs.telerik.com/kendo-ui/intro/installation/nuget-install)) are available through the Telerik NuGet server which requires authentication.
 Until recently, you could only use your Telerik account's credentials to authenticate with the Telerik NuGet server.
 However, a Telerik account that uses Google Authentication or custom SSO will notice no direct SSO login option to access the NuGet servers, and entering a username & password is a no-go.
 Luckily, the Progress Telerik team developed NuGet keys which can be used instead of the conventional username & password paradigm.

 >tip NuGet keys are helpful not only for Telerik users with Google Auth or SSO accounts but also for CI users and desktop developers.
 Learn more about the NuGet keys and how to use them by reading [this excellent blog post by Lance McCarthy](https://www.telerik.com/blogs/announcing-nuget-keys).